bardiadelagah/SubtitleReader/README.md

 # subtitleReader

 This python code help to learn forieng language like english with subtitle of movies.
-If you want to learn new words of a movie with 90 minutes, at least you must writing new word from subtitle in 30 minutes but this code do it for you jus less tha 1 minute!
+If you want to learn new words of a movie with 90 minutes, at least you must writing new word from subtitle in 30 minutes but this code do it for you just less tha 1 minute!

 ## Usage